 Claims History

-A clean claims history results in lower premiums.
-Public liability claims from events, volunteer injury claims, or employment disputes will increase your costs.
-Good risk management and incident reporting procedures help maintain a clean record.
+A clean claims record delivers lower premiums.
+Public liability claims from events, volunteer injuries, or employment disputes increase costs.
+Strong risk management and incident reporting help maintain a clean record.

 🛡️